Smileynator/blender-mdb-addon/README.md

 # Blender MDB & CANM Addon
-Blender model/animation importer/exporter for Earth Defense Force 5's .mdb and .canm files.
+Blender model/animation importer/exporter for Earth Defense Force 5 and 6 .mdb and .canm files.
 Blender version supported: 3.6
 No guarantees on other versions, but also tested and working on 4.0 and 4.1.1 If you post your issues in other versions or any other problems you run into, i will see what i can do, reach out to me on the EDF discord.